 Espoo Museum of Modern Art

-Mobile Guide to the Ehibition Dialogues
+Mobile guide to the Dialogues exhibition

 The exhibition features works from the Saastamoinen Foundation art collection that engage in free dialogue with one another, encouraging visitors to compare and draw parallels between them.
 The exhibition is an invitation to engage in dialogue or conversation, that will hopefully foster myriad interpretations.
 This mobile guide introduces you to some of the artists in the Dialogues exhibition.